-existing audit recommendations related to those programs.
-The RRB's purchase and travel card spending totaled approximately \$869,970 and \$232,077, respectively.
+RRB OIG conducted a risk assessment of the RRB's purchase and travel card programs for fiscal year 2023 that included a review of the implementation status of existing audit recommendations related to those programs.
+The RRB's purchase and travel card spending totaled approximately \$1,039,610 and \$483,717, respectively.
 The RRB's spending was below the \$10 million threshold established for increased oversight and reporting.

+1 Pub.
+L. No. 112-194 (2012).

-Prior RRB OIG Audits In fiscal year 2022, the RRB OIG did not perform any performance audits related to RRB's government charge card program.
-The RRB implemented 11 out of the 12 open RRB OIG recommendations in fiscal year 2022 pertaining to prior RRB OIG audits of the government charge card program, including the recommendations described in the following paragraphs.
-In fiscal year 2021, the RRB OIG engaged Harper, Rains, Knight & Company (HRK) to conduct a performance audit of RRB's purchase card program.
-The purpose of the audit was to identify and assess control weaknesses for the RRB's purchase card program.
+Prior RRB OIG Audits

+In fiscal year 2023, the RRB OIG did not perform any performance audits related to RRB's government charge card program.
+There was only one open RRB OIG recommendation in fiscal year 2023 pertaining to the program, which RRB did not implement.
+The following paragraphs described the RRB OIG recommendations that the RRB implemented in fiscal year 2022.

+In fiscal year 2021, the RRB OIG engaged Harper, Rains, Knight & Company (HRK) to conduct a performance audit of RRB's purchase card program.2 The purpose of the audit was to identify and assess control weaknesses for the RRB's purchase card program.
 HRK concluded that the RRB purchase card program substantially complied with laws and regulations.
 However, HRK did identify one instance of noncompliance with the Office of Management and Budget Circular A-123, Appendix B, A Risk Management Framework for Government Charge Card Programs, Revised August 27, 2019.
-They also identified one instance of noncompliance with the Government Charge Card Abuse Prevention Act of 2012.
-In this report, HRK had two findings resulting in four recommendations regarding the RRB's purchase card program.
+They also identified one instance of noncompliance with the Act.3 In this report, HRK had two findings resulting in four recommendations regarding the RRB's purchase card program.
 RRB management concurred with all four recommendations, and in fiscal year 2022, all four were implemented.

-In fiscal year 2017, the RRB OIG performed an audit of the RRB's compliance with the Federal Travel Regulation.3 The purpose of this audit was to determine if the RRB complied with the Federal Travel Regulation, and implemented and enforced adequate internal controls.
+In fiscal year 2017, the RRB OIG performed an audit of the RRB's compliance with the Federal Travel Regulation.4 The purpose of this audit was to determine if the RRB complied with the Federal Travel Regulation, and implemented and enforced adequate internal controls.
 In this report, the RRB OIG made six recommendations related to the travel card program.
 In fiscal year 2022, RRB management closed all but one of the remaining open recommendations from this report.
 Recommendation 11 remains open as follows.

-Office of Administration conduct refresher training on required travel card usage requirements for travel cardholders and approvers to ensure compliance with the Federal Travel Regulation.
-The Office of Administration is working on arranging refresher training and intends to submit a closure memorandum once completed.
+• Office of Administration conduct refresher training on required travel card usage requirements for travel cardholders and approvers to ensure compliance with the Federal Travel Regulation.

+The Office of Administration is working on arranging refresher training.
+Once completed, the RRB will submit a closure memorandum.

 2 Railroad Retirement Board (RRB) Office of Inspector General (OIG), Audit of the Purchase Card Program at the Railroad Retirement Board, Report No. 21-06 (Chicago, IL: May 27, 2021).
+3 Pub.
+L. No. 112-194 (2012).

+4 RRB OIG, Railroad Retirement Board Did Not Always Comply with the Federal Travel Regulation, Report No. 17-04 (Chicago, IL: April 11, 2017).

+Conclusion

-3 RRB OIG, Railroad Retirement Board Did Not Always Comply with the Federal Travel Regulation, Report No. 17-04 (Chicago, IL: April 11, 2017).
-Conclusion We have assessed the overall risk of illegal, improper, or erroneous purchases and payments as low. cc: Johnathan D. Bragg, Labor Member Thomas R. Jayne, Management Member Kimberly M. Cameron, Planning & Policy Advisor to the Chairman James D. Wilson, Counsel to the Chairman Ana M. Kocur, General Counsel Daniel J. Fadden, Director of Administration Shawna R. Weekley, Chief Financial Officer & Chair of the Executive Committee Timothy Hogueisson, Director of Audit Affairs & Compliance Stephanie D. Hillyard, Secretary to the Board
+We have assessed the overall risk of illegal, improper, or erroneous purchases and payments as low.

+cc: Johnathan D. Bragg, Labor Member Thomas R. Jayne, Management Member Kimberley M. Cameron, Planning and Policy Advisor to the Chairman James D. Wilson, Counsel to the Chairman Ana M. Kocur, General Counsel Jack Schreibman, Director of Administration Shawna R. Weekley, Chair of the Executive Committee / Chief Financial Officer Chiquita R. Lowery, Director of Audit Affairs and Compliance Stephanie D. Hillyard, Secretary to the Board Shanon E. Holman, Assistant Inspector General for Audit